 The Disruption -Then a revolutionary product entered the computer market -the microprocessor, an affordable, cost-effective product -Many chips on one single chip -Suddenly, it could be used to produce all kinds of computers.
 Combined with the economics of mass manufacturing, the manufacturing of computers became cheap.
 Small companies like Apple, Microsoft, Compaq popped up and disrupted the market.
 Gradually, the competitors grew from a few handfuls of companies to thousands.
 Vertical integration was no longer the norm.

-The customer chose the type of chip, the PC manufacturer, the operating software and the applications in his PC.
-Companies were getting specialised only in one field -Some sold only application software, Microsoft sold operating systems and application software, few companies sold only the hardware.
-Marketing, sales and services were taken over by the retailers and dealers.
+The customer chose the type of chip, the PC manufacturer, the operating software, and the applications in his PC.
+Companies were getting specialized only in one field -Some sold only application software, Microsoft sold operating systems and application software, few companies sold only the hardware.
+Marketing, sales, and services were taken over by the retailers and dealers.
 It was no more part of the company.
 See the image below.

 THE OTHER VERTICAL INTEGRATORS